cheurich/DataCleaningProject_HumanActivityRecognition/CodeBook.md

 There are *89 columns/variables* in the tidy datatset.

-The *columns [,3:88]* represent the selected mean and standard deviation variables from the row dataset.
+The *columns [,3:88]* represent the selected mean and standard deviation variables from the raw dataset.
 They are numerical and the values represent the mean calculated for each activity and each subject.

 Furthermore there are added another 3 columns:
 *"Subject"* - the volunteer number (in total a number of 30 volunteers).